Cluster libraries

 File Path/GCS

-Provide the full workspace path, volume path, or URI to the library object (for example: /Workspace/path/to/library.whl, /Volumes/path/to/library.whl,or gs://bucket-name/path/to/library.whl).
-See Reference an uploaded JAR, Python egg, or Python wheel.
+Select the library type and provide the full URI to the library object (for example: /Workspace/path/to/library.whl, /Volumes/path/to/library.whl,or gs://bucket-name/path/to/library.whl).
+See Install libraries from object storage.

 PyPI